How Far Back Does a Criminal Background Check Go? Arrests, Charges

 In some instances, the pending charges won’t be visible on a background check.
 For example, if the charges were filed extremely recently, certain kinds of criminal background checks don’t access the most up-to-date databases, so it is possible the charges will be absent.

-As with all information that shows up on a criminal background check, an employer being aware of an applicant’s pending charges will not necessarily disqualify the applicant automatically.
+As with all information that shows up on a criminal background screening, an employer being aware of an applicant’s pending charges will not necessarily disqualify the applicant automatically.
 The hiring process will depend on the discretion of the hiring manager, so pending charges for low-level misdemeanors will be more likely overlooked when compared to pending changes for more serious crimes.

 As mentioned, a few states will have specific laws regarding the way background check agencies are able to report pending charges on an individual.
 Most notably Arkansas and Kentucky have laws that apply.

-In the state of Arkansas, only pending felony charges can be reported by a background check agency, so pending misdemeanor charges will not be reported as part of a criminal background check.
+In the state of Arkansas, only pending felony charges can be reported by a background check agency, so pending misdemeanor charges will not be reported as part of a criminal history check.
 Some industries do not need to follow this rule, such as law enforcement, but the vast majority abide by it.

-Finally, since Kentucky only allows the reporting of criminal charges that resulted in a conviction, pending charges can not be reported until the trial process is complete and a guilty verdict has been reached.
+Finally, since Kentucky only allows the reporting of criminal charges that result in a conviction, pending charges can not be reported until the trial process is complete and a guilty verdict has been reached.

 Charges Filed Against You